jddj137/image-twirl-ros/docs/twirl-tutorial.md

 - Part A explains how to download and "launch" existing ROS packages.
 - Part B you are challenged to write a ROS node by completing provided skeleton code.

 This tutorial is intended to be interactive (and is often presented in a workshop format).
 Complete the *TODO*s after a section before continuing to the next section.
-Solutions are contained in this tutorial - **AVOID OPENING** `twirl-tutorial_soln.py` and `twirl-tutorial_soln.launch` until the tutorial is complete.
+Solutions are contained in this tutorial - **AVOID OPENING** `twirl_tutorial_soln.py` and `twirl_tutorial_soln.launch` until the tutorial is complete.

 ## Prerequisites
 Ensure the prerequisites are satisfied before starting the Image Twirl Tutorial (found in README.md).